johnmackintosh/johnmackintosh.github.io/_posts/2020-10-02-metallicart.md

 ![combo]({{site.baseurl}}/assets/img/2020-10-02-26.png)

-There you go, [head over to the repo](https://github.com/johnmackintosh/metallicaRt) to see them all.
+There you go, [head over to the package site](https://johnmackintosh.com/metallicaRt) to see them all.

 If you *do* use any of these, let me know, I’d love to see them in action, so be sure to let me know :)